Quicklist: Types of Exterior House Siding

 - The wood is prone to water and insect damage if not properly treated.

-Vinyl siding is a synthetic home exterior material that has become popular due to its low maintenance, versatility, durability, and low cost.
-It is available in many colors and in different forms such as shakes, vertical panels, shingles, horizontal panels, fish scales, beaded designs, and lap.
+Vinyl siding is popular for many good reasons.
+It is a synthetic home exterior material that has become popular due to its low maintenance, versatility, durability and low cost.
+It is available in many colors and in different forms such as shakes, vertical panels, shingles, horizontal panels, fish scales, beaded designs and lap.
 It can be made to look like other natural materials such as stone and shingles.

 - Vinyl does not require to be installed by a professional and a DIY can manage, which reduces the cost of installation.